-The Third Psalm is the first offered prayer in this prayer book.
+The third Psalm is the first offered prayer in this prayer book.
 It is a conversion of language.
-Eugene Peterson in Answering God explains that the conversion of language is a change from talking about God to talking to God (p.
-42).
+Eugene Peterson in Answering God explains that the conversion of language is a change from talking about God to talking to God.

 The language of prayer is forged in the crucible of trouble.
 Eugene Peterson

 David laments his pain to God, illustrating the conversion of language.
-He is not crying-out about God, he is crying-out to God.
-He cries out to God as if God is there listening, as if he has a relationship with God.
-His pain is such that he does not name his enemy—he can’t speak the name of his son, he can’t bring himself to speak of his son as the enemy.
+He is not crying out about God, he is crying out to God.
+He cries out to God as if God is listening, as if he has a relationship with God.
+His pain is such that he does not name his enemy—he can’t speak the name of his son, and he can’t bring himself to speak of his son as the enemy.
 He stutters as he attempts to name him, but he can’t breathe through the pain.
 He must still cry out to God for help because this unnamed enemy will kill him if he should catch up to the exiled king.
-His enemy is mocking him, laughing, “There is no help for him in God!”
+His enemy is mocking him, laughing, “There is no help for him in God!” (v.2 NASB).

-How many times have we felt this pain in our heart—our enemies mocking our trust in God?
-Maybe it is not a physical enemy, perhaps it is a circumstance or situation; the devil wants us to believe we have no hope, forcing us to run in exile for our lives.
-Maybe your exile is bitterness, depression, discouragement, addiction, anger.
+How many times have we felt this pain in our hearts—our enemies mocking our trust in God?
+Maybe it is not a physical enemy, perhaps it is a circumstance or situation; the devil wants us to believe we have no hope, forcing us to run into exile for our lives.
+Maybe your exile is bitterness, depression, discouragement, addiction, and anger.
 The pain is a cruel darkness.
-The blade of betrayal and hurt brutally impaled into our broken body, our heart skewered.
+The blade of betrayal and hurt brutally impaled into our broken bodies, leaving our hearts skewered.

-David cries out to God and he is answered.
+David cries out to God, and he is answered.
 God did not only answer him, but His answer echoed from God’s holy mountain, the place where God’s presence rests.
 It is hard not to talk about our troubles, we just want to know that someone on the planet knows the pain we are in.
-We hear the voice of the enemy ringing in our ears “There is no hope!”
-But the enemy has come to kill, steal and destroy—and he would see you destroyed if he had his way.
+We hear the voice of the enemy ringing in our ears “There is no hope!” but the enemy has come to kill, steal, and destroy—and he would see you destroyed if he had his way.
 But God…though David cries out to God about the enemy he is facing, he does not stay in the place of discouragement that seeks to entrap and defeat him.
-He turns from the trouble to trust, as He hears God answering from the mountain.
+He turns from the trouble to trust in His mercy and faithfulness as He hears God answering from the mountain.
 David is not alone.
 You are not alone.
 God hears you when you call.

 The entire theology of prayer, that the world and I can be changed and that God is the one to do it.
 Eugene Peterson